tvjames/kendo-docs/api/wrappers/jsp/chart/valueaxisitem-minorgridlines.md

 ### color `String`

-The color of the lines.Note that this has no effect if the visibility of the minor grid lines is not set to true.
+The color of the minor grid lines.
+Accepts a valid CSS color string, including hex and rgb.

 #### Example
     <kendo:chart-valueAxisItem-minorGridLines color="color">